kowaalczyk/instant/README.md

 ### External resources

-I also packaged `e2e_tests` for testing and demonstration purposes, as well as the `dist` folder containing utilities necessary to translate compiled code to final executable representation.
+Together with my compiler, I also packaged `e2e_tests` for testing and demonstration purposes, as well as the `dist` folder containing utilities necessary to translate compiled code to final executable representation.

-None of these files are my work:
-* `dist` files were supplied for the purposes of earlier labs
-* `e2e_tests` were supplied together with assignment description
+Files contained within these two folders were not created by me.